 Real-World Consequences of Ethical Failures

 - High turnover: A toxic work culture can result in substantial employee turnover.
-The Society for Human Resource Management (SHRM) reports that one in five American employees left their jobs in the past five years due to a bad company culture, costing businesses approximately $223 billion during this period.
+The Society for Human Resource Management (SHRM) reports that one in five American employees left their jobs in the past five years due to a bad organizational culture, costing businesses approximately $223 billion during this period.

-- Reputation damage: Once a company is known for mistreating employees, attracting top talent becomes nearly impossible.
+- Reputation damage: Once an organization is known for mistreating employees, attracting top talent becomes nearly impossible.

 Building a Culture of Ethics and Accountability